Eliza Cook (physician)

-Dr. Eliza Cook (February 5, 1856 – October 2, 1947) was an American physician and Nevada's first state-licensed woman doctor.
+Dr. Eliza Cook (February 5, 1856 – October 2, 1947) was an American physician and female state-licensed medical doctor in the U.S. state of Nevada.
 She also worked as a pharmacist and wrote articles about health issues for magazines and medical journals.

 Biography

 Cook was born on February 5, 1856, in Salt Lake City, Utah to John and Margaretta Gratrix Cook.
 Her mother, Margaretta, left her father due to his stinginess and his belief in polygamy.
 In 1870, Eliza, her mother, and Eliza’s sister Rebecca moved to Sheridan, Nevada.
 Without a school to attend, Eliza was educated by her mother and whatever books she could find.
 One book, the title of which is unknown, was about home remedies and got her interested in medicine.

-A doctor, H. W. Smith, hired Cook to help nurse his wife when she had puerperal fever.
+Dr. H. W. Smith hired Cook to help nurse his wife when she had puerperal fever.
 Cook’s skills impressed him so much that he hired her as his assistant.
 This gave her access to his medical library, where she read everything she could read.